praw-dev/asyncpraw/README.rst

 For those new to Python, or would otherwise consider themselves a Python beginner, please consider asking questions on the `r/learnpython
 <https://www.reddit.com/r/learnpython>`_ subreddit.
 There are wonderful people
-there who can help with general Python and simple PRAW related questions.
+there who can help with general Python and simple Async PRAW related questions.

-Otherwise, there are a few official places to ask questions about PRAW:
+Otherwise, there are a few official places to ask questions about Async PRAW:

-`r/redditdev <https://www.reddit.com/r/redditdev>`_ is the best place on Reddit to ask PRAW related questions.
+`r/redditdev <https://www.reddit.com/r/redditdev>`_ is the best place on Reddit to ask Async PRAW related questions.
 This subreddit is for all Reddit API related discussion so please tag submissions with *[PRAW]*.
 Please perform a search on the subreddit first to see if anyone has similar questions.